rototor/pdfbox-graphics2d/README.md

 ### Example how to use the font mapping
 The font mapping is done using the PdfBoxGraphics2DFontTextDrawer class.
 There you register the fonts you have.
 By default the mapping tries to only use fonts when all features/paints used by the drawn text are supported.
-If your text uses a features which is not supported (i.e. RTL text) then it falls back to using vectorized text.
+If your text uses a features which is not supported (e.g. RTL text) then it falls back to using vectorized text.

 If you always want to force the use of fonts you can use the class PdfBoxGraphics2DFontTextForcedDrawer.
 But this is unsafe and not recommend, because if some text can not be rendered using the given fonts it will not be drawn at all